 1) grants and contracts that are cofunded by two or more ICs, and 2) grants and contracts funded in response to collaborative Funding Opportunity Announcements (FOAs) developed and announced by two or more ICs.
-FOAs of this type include Requests for Applications (RFAs), Requests for Proposals (RFPs), and Program Announcements (PAs).
+FOAs of this type include Requests for Applications, Requests for Proposals, and Program Announcements.
 A qualifying feature of these extramural collaborative FOAs is the formal participation by multiple ICs at the outset of the activity in developing and issuing the FOA.

-NIH intramural program collaborations are also included in the budget figures.
-The intramural program is highly collaborative within NIH.
-In 2012, intramural investigators on 1,337 of 3,101 annual reports cited collaborators within other NIH ICs.
+The NIH intramural program is also highly collaborative.
 In addition to collaborating on research, NIH intramural programs also jointly fund specific shared resources (e.g., imaging technologies and instrumentation) to minimize duplicative equipment and to conserve costs.
 Eligible intramural collaborative research projects are included within the "Total Collaborative Activities" column in Table 1.